gamalkevin/lpic-jadi/009_1-2-runlevels-targets-concepts.md

 >
 > Start the unit specified on the command line and its dependencies and stop all others, unless they have `IgnoreOnIsolate=yes`

-So if we were to execute `systemctl isolate multi-user.target`, wget out of `graphical.target`
+So if we were to execute `systemctl isolate multi-user`, it will get us out of `graphical.target` and into the defined `multi-user.target`.

+`multi-user.target` doesn't have GUI, so it will bring us to the command-line interface/CLI of the system.